 45 Museum Dr, Tupper Lake, NY.
 (518) 359-7800.
 The Wild Center in Tupper Lake is a nice day trips from Lake Placid.
 The Wild Center has a great out door raised platform called Wild Walk.
 Its a lot of fun for the kids.
 However, what surprised us the most was how great their indoor nature center is.
 The kids love seeing the otters and the glacier changing landscape.
 As well as the little reptiles they have on display.

 ASTC Passport Museums in Massachusetts

-There’s several Museums in Massachusetts that are part of the ASTC Passport Museum Reciprocity program.
-Here’s some of our favorites.
+There are several Museums in Massachusetts that are part of the ASTC Passport Museum Reciprocity program.
+Here are some of our favorites.

 39 South Street, Route 7, Pittsfield, MA 01201 (413) 443-7171 www.berkshiremuseum.org F: Two adults named on card (photo ID required) and up to four children under 18.

 The Berkshire Museum is a small museum in the cute little town of Pittsfield, Ma with many great restaurants, great for a day visit.
 The museum has a small dinosaur dig area the kids really liked when they were little.
 Children also like the tiny basement aquarium and watching the turtles being fed. ~AffordableFamilyTravel.com

 308 Congress Street, Boston, MA 02210 (617) 426-6500 www.bostonchildrensmuseum.org F: Children and the adults who care for them, up to four people.